|

 that having faith justifies a person no matter

 what one does to destroy ones testimony of faith.
+I read your article about works concerning James

-2:24, yet you left out the detail mentioned by
+2:24, yet you left out the detail mentioned by Hebrews 11:17.

-17. BY FAITH Abraham, when he was tried, offered
+17 by faith Abraham, when he was tried, offered

 up Isaac: and he that had received the promises

-offered up his only begotten son
+offered up his only begotten son.

 that all works for God are done by faith, which